-I'm currently a NASA Postdoctoral Program fellow at JPL/Caltech.
-Before that, I was a postdoc in theoretical astrophysics at the University of Oslo from 2013 - 2015.
+I'm currently a postdoc at UC Berkeley.
+Before that, I was a NASA Postdoctoral Program fellow at JPL/Caltech from 2015 - 2017, and a postdoc in theoretical astrophysics at the University of Oslo from 2013 - 2015.
 I did my DPhil (PhD) in Astrophysics at the University of Oxford from 2010 - 2013, and my undergraduate degree in Physics with Astrophysics at the University of Manchester from 2006 - 2010.
 I'm originally from Stoke-on-Trent in the UK.

 Aside from my research interests in theoretical cosmology, I've also been involved in the open source movement.
 I began contributing to Ubuntu around 2005, before moving on to work on documentation for the GNOME project.
 My roles have included coordinating the writing of user and developer documentation, training new contributors, and supervising students for the project's Women's Outreach Program.
 I've also co-authored a couple of books on Ubuntu, published by No Starch Press in 2010 and 2012.

-In my free time, I enjoy a lot of music and film, playing squash and football (both badly), hiking, reading (especially history of science), visiting weird art galleries and museums, and the odd bit of amateur astronomy.
+In my free time, I enjoy a lot of music and film, running, hiking, reading, visiting weird art galleries and museums, and the odd bit of amateur astronomy.
 I've been known to enjoy a good meal and a terrible lager too.